vhxs/vhxs.github.io/_posts/2022-07-31-visualizing-the-rational-numbers.markdown

 ![almost bright lights](/assets/images/algebraics.png)

 Not too bad!
+They almost look the same.
 The only things I'm missing here are correct texturing and the right zoom level.

 The algebraic numbers are dense in $$\mathbb{C}$$.
 More specifically, the algebraics are all those that are roots of some polynomial with integer coefficients.
 For example, $$\sqrt{2}$$ is [not rational](https://proofwiki.org/wiki/Square_Root_of_2_is_Irrational#:~:text=2%E2%88%96q2%E2%9F%B9,%E2%88%9A2%20cannot%20be%20rational.), but it is algebraic since it's a root of $$x^2 - 2$$.
 So is $$i$$ which is a root of $$x^2 + 1$$.